-If you question a Mormon missionary, he’ll be familiar with the King Follett Discourse (or should be), and he’ll have a "testimony" about the truth of the doctrine of eternal progression.
+If you question a Mormon missionary, he’ll be familiar with the King Follett Discourse, and he’ll have a “testimony” about the truth of the doctrine of eternal progression.
 If you have both the Discourse and the Book of Mormon on hand, read these passages to the missionary.
-Watch his reaction and press for an explanation.
 Ask him how it’s possible to hold both positions.
 Mormons revere Joseph Smith as the highest authority in their church.
 What he said is scripture, and they’re stuck when it comes to this topic.
 These two teachings from the prophet obviously don’t agree with each other.
 This is where doublethink kicks in.
-If Mormons couldn’t believe two contradictory doctrines at once, they’d be forced to throw up their hands in bewilderment.

 They can’t believe that God is at once immutable and changing, that from all eternity he was as he now is, yet he evolved from a mere man.
-To Mormons this theological contradiction poses no problem because they don’t think through the ramifications of such a position.
+To Mormons this theological contradiction poses no problem because they don’t think through its ramifications.
 Your job as an apologist is to show them there is a problem and then to offer a solution to it.

 According to Mormon teaching, at one point in the eternities past, this man-become-God, or “Heavenly Father,” begat the spirit body of his first son.
 Together with his heavenly wife, the Father raised his son in the council of the gods.